 6. Images are irrelevant or low quality

 Images are an important element of your website design.
 However, irrelevant, overused stock photography or low quality images are distracting.
-Images should be used to illustrate your message so the visitor can understand the context without having to read every word of the text.
+Include images to illustrate your message so the visitor can understand the context without having to read every word of the text.

 Tip: Take the time to search for unique, quality images for your website or take your own.
 If you purchase stock photography, buy the right size and resolution to ensure the image is clear and not distorted.

 My opinion about using sliders on your homepage: There are folks that believe that sliders are distracting and don’t add to the design of your home page.
 I agree sliders are not for every business, but in some industries that are very visual, a well designed slider with relevant images and appropriate messages can be a powerful way to get your point across.